 - All travelers should expect to have a health screening that includes a temperature check upon arrival.

-- All travelers will have to take a Rapid COVID test upon arrival.
+- All travelers will have to take a Rapid Antigen test upon arrival.

 - Face masks are required in public areas.